crazyrascal/Advanced-Calculator/README.md

 You can download the calculator by going to the release tab on this repository and clicking the latest release you will then see **Source code (zip)** please click it, after doing so you must have Java 8 installed on your computer then run it in Eclipse or Intellij

+### Discord

+You can join are discord using this invite https://discord.gg/dXcMxgbS please join the server if you have any issues or suggestions that you would like to make do not make random issues when you could just use the discord

 ### API Support

 We are currently working on a API for this calculator when more advanced features come to the calculator